adheeshc/Lane-Detection/README.md

 - Hough lines from the edge image acquired earlier are found
 - The peak Hough lines are found and extrapolated

-This approach howere doesnt successfully account for Curved Roads
+This approach however doesnt successfully account for Curved Roads

 #### Histogram of Lane Pixels